 As to what's next...
 Maniscalco has a vision.

 First, he'd love to see Amazon Echo create an API allowing for voice recognition of any diabetes device, but that hasn't yet happened.
-He also would love to connect his Google Home, so that possibly it could automatically say how many carbs a banana or even 15g of refried beans might have (since Google's search database allows for this info to display).
-He also sees the potential of connecting to smart TVs, and allowing for displays and alerts to chime if a hypo's happening or predicted.
+He also would love to connect his Google Home, so that possibly it could automatically say how many carbs a banana or a cup of re-fried beans might have (since Google's search database allows for this info to display).
+He also sees the potential of connecting to smart TVs, allowing for displays and alerts to chime if a hypo's happening or predicted.

 The Maniscalco family hasn't yet integrated any of this data-sharing technology into their vehicles, as other DIYers have done, though they have their eye on that, too, along with finding the time (with 3-year-old triplets and a younger set of twins to boot!) to build their own closed loop system – a work in progress.

-The D-Dad is conscious of the data overload phenom and alert fatigue, and plans to keep that in mind.
-But so far they've just been grateful for the safety and peace of mind provided.
+The D-Dad is conscious of the data overload phenom and alert fatigue, but so far they've just been grateful for the safety and peace of mind provided.
 As Zach gets older, they may tweak how the smarthome monitoring functions or how it notifies them -- easy, as it's all wonderfully customizable.